-The data were gathered with the help of a telephone survey conducted by Kappa Research, Athens, in December 2010.
-The polling organization used a stratified quota sampling method, using Greek census data to ensure that the dataset generated was representative of the adult population (Greek citizens, minimum age of 18) in terms of gender, age, and regional distribution.
-Computer software produced random dialing codes; only one person was interviewed per household contacted.
-A total of 1,014 valid responses were received.
+The data were gathered with the help of a telephone survey conducted by Kappa Research, Athens, in December 2010.2 The polling organization used a stratified quota sampling method, making use of Greek census data to ensure that the dataset generated was representative of the adult population (Greek citizens, minimum age of 18) in terms of gender, age and regional distribution.
+Computer software produced random dialling codes; per household contacted, only one person was interviewed.
+A total of 1014 valid responses were received.

-The main task of this article is to analyze the characteristics of new protesters.
+The main task of this paper is to analyse the characteristics of new protesters.
 In order to identify those engaged in protests against the austerity measures, we faced the problem that strikes and demonstrations were not necessarily available for all citizens to join throughout Greece.
-In particular, in rural areas and smaller towns, the opportunity to take part in collective protests may have been limited.
-As we were dealing with the involvement of people in a series of protest events, we decided to ask respondents whether there had been strikes or demonstrations in protest against the government's austerity measures in the town or community where they lived.
-About one-third of all respondents reported that no strike and/or no demonstration against the austerity measures had taken place in their community.
-Combining both questions revealed that about one-quarter of participants perceived no protest opportunity in their community.
-Responses to these questions were used to construct a control variable that indicates opportunity to protest, which is important when comparing new protesters with non-protesters.
-By controlling for opportunity to protest, we can ensure that our analysis of the determinants of protest behavior accounts for the lack of protest opportunities faced by some individuals.
+In particular in rural areas and smaller towns, the opportunity to take part in collective protests may have been limited.
+As we were dealing with the involvement of people in a series of protest events, we considered the best option to ask respondents whether there had been strikes or demonstrations in protest against the government's austerity measures in the town or community where they lived.
+About one third of all respondents reported that no strike and/or demonstration against the austerity measures had taken place in their community.
+Combining both questions revealed that about one quarter of participants perceived no protest opportunity in their community.
+For the analyses comparing new protesters with non-protesters, a control variable on this basis was constructed as an indicator of the opportunity to protest.
+In this way, we can ensure that the determinants of protest behaviour account for the lack of protest opportunities faced by some individuals.

 We asked respondents whether they had taken part in a demonstration and/or a strike against the government's austerity policy in their local community, and whether they had taken part in a demonstration outside of their town or community.
-Twenty percent of all respondents had taken part in a strike.
-As for demonstrators, 18 percent had participated in a demonstration in their local community and 8 percent had attended a demonstration outside of their home community, producing a combined figure of 23 percent having taken part in any form of anti-austerity demonstration.
-In order to distinguish between new and established protesters, we asked respondents whether, "prior to the current economic crisis," they had taken part in a strike or a demonstration in the last ten years.
-Of those who joined strikes against the government, 24 percent had never taken part in a strike before (over the last ten years), and 28 percent were novice demonstrators.
-If we combined both actions, only 20 percent of those engaged in anti-austerity protest had not taken part in any strike or demonstration in the decade before, with almost 50 percent having participated in both strikes and demonstrations in the previous ten years.
+20% of all respondents had taken part in a strike.
+As to demonstrators, 18% had participated in a demonstration in their local community and 8% had attended a demonstration outside of their home community, producing a combined figure of 23% having taken part in any form of anti-austerity demonstration.
+In order to distinguish between new and established protesters, we asked respondents whether, 'prior to the current economic crisis', they had taken part in a strike or a demonstration in the last 10 years.
+Of those who joined strikes against the government, 24 % had never taken part in a strike before (over the last 10 years), and 28% were novice demonstrators.
+If we combined both actions, then of those engaged in anti-austerity protest, only 20% had not taken part in any strike or demonstration in the decade before, with almost 50% having participated in both strikes and demonstrations in the 10 previous years.5

 To assess who these new protesters are, the first step is to replicate Verhulst and Walgrave's (2009) approach by comparing new members and established protesters.
 In this way, we can compare our results directly with those obtained by Verhulst and Walgrave.
 This will be done separately for strikers and demonstrators.
-Unlike Verhulst and Walgrave (2009), as well as Saunders et al. (2012), who base their analysis on surveys of demonstrators, we are able not only to compare new and veteran demonstrators but also to contrast them with non-protesters.
-In the second stage of the analysis, veteran protesters and new protesters will be compared with nonprotesters.
+Unlike Verhulst and Walgrave (2009), as well as Saunders et al. (2012), who base their analysis on surveys of demonstrators, we are not only able to compare new and old demonstrators but also contrast them with non-protesters.
+In the second stage of the analysis, veteran protesters and new protesters will be compared with non-protesters.